-THIS attempt of the English capi-talists is not without precedents as to how the capitalists organize workers against themselves.
+THIS attempt of the English capi-L talists is not without precedents as to how the capitalists organize workers against themselves.
 In 1910 in France the railway workers were on strike.
-Briand, the premier at of the fact that the supplementary the railways they had just quitted as railwaymen, in the capacity of soldiers.
+Briand, the premier at of the fact that the supplementary that time, mobilized the strikers into force is to be used as a strikebreakthe railways they had just quitted as railwaymen, in the capacity of soldiers.
 The British railway workers, if they will join such a reserve force, place themselves at the disposal of the officers and army officials who are their employers, who make no secret ing instrument.